thyahan/selenium-webdriver-starter/README.md

 # SELENIUM STARTER PACK

-This is selenium starter pack
+This is Selenium starter pack

 ### Installation